Hammer to Fall: Interpretation

 The question of the meaning of the song was effectively settled when May wrote on his website that "Hammer to Fall is really about life and death, and being aware of death as being part of life", and that "the Hammer coming down is only a symbol of the Grim Reaper doing his job!"

-Reception
+Critical reception

+Upon its release, Mark Putterford of Kerrang! stated, "At last!
+Brian May has plunged Queen's fingers back into the rock 'n' roll mains socket and charged up glorious memories of the band pre-'76.
+If 'Radio Ga Ga' made you puke, this riff-handed rocket will clear up the mess."
+He added that the B-side, "Tear It Up", is "another May kick up the 'jacksie'" and concluded the single is "bliss for old Queenie boppers like me".
+Vici MacDonald of Smash Hits was negative in her review, describing it as a release aiming for the "tinkle of cash registers" over "artistic integrity".
+She wrote, "Although Brian May's song [is] about as modern as his stage outfits (i.e. prehistoric), it's bound to be a monster hit.
+How depressing."
+Karen Swayne, writing for Number One, called it an "overblown, melodramatic piece of nothing" and believed it would "test the dedication of even those misguided souls [loyal Queen fans]".

-Cash Box said "With customary raw energy highlighted by the powerful vocals of Freddie Mercury and the unstoppable energy of guitarist/composer Brian May, Queen still exemplifies the essence of solid rock.
-The song itself offers nothing particularly new, but is performed energetically and contains more than enough of what Queen’s fans have come to expect.."
+In the US, Cash Box summarised, "With customary raw energy highlighted by the powerful vocals of Freddie Mercury and the unstoppable energy of guitarist/composer Brian May, Queen still exemplifies the essence of solid rock.
+The song itself offers nothing particularly new, but is performed energetically and contains more than enough of what Queen's fans have come to expect."

 Music video

 The music video was directed by David Mallet, containing footage of a performance of the song in Brussels during The Works Tour.

 Live performances

 "Hammer to Fall" was the third song on the band's setlist at Live Aid, after "Bohemian Rhapsody" and "Radio Ga Ga".
 Live versions of the song in the 1980s also usually served as an opportunity for touring keyboardist Spike Edney to appear onstage playing rhythm guitar, as he was usually not visible from behind his keyboard stack.
 "Hammer to Fall" features in the setlist of both The Works Tour and The Magic Tour.

 At the Freddie Mercury Tribute Concert in 1992, Extreme singer Gary Cherone performed the song with Queen and Tony Iommi of Black Sabbath, having previously done a medley of other Queen songs with his own group.

 A different version of the song with the first part played in the style of a ballad was played by May on his 1998 solo tour promoting his second album Another World.
 This arrangement was revived for Queen + Paul Rodgers in 2005.